LBaaS/lbaas-api/lbaas-tenant-api.md

 *A node is a back-end device providing a service on a specified IP and port.*

 ### 2.3 Infrastructure Architecture View
 *LBaaS fits into the HP Cloud ecosystem of APIs by utilizing the common authentication mechanisms as other HP cloud services.
-In order to use LBaaS a users account must be enabled to do so and all API calls require a valid HP Cloud authentication token.*
+In order to use LBaaS, a users account must be enabled to do so and all API calls will require a valid HP Cloud authentication token.*

-## 3. Account-level View ( STOP )
+## 3. Account-level View
-*Describe the relationship of the API with respect to the accounts, groups, tenants, regions, availability zones etc.*

-### 3.1 Accounts
-*Describe the structure of the user accounts, groups and tenants.
-Currently this might be described separately in context of Control Services, but in future each service API needs to state their usage.
-In future CS might support complex group hierarchies, enterprise account structures while there maybe a phased adoption by individual service APIs*

-### 3.2 Regions and Availability Zones
-*Describe the availability of the service API in different regions and availability zones.
-State plans for future expansion as well.*

-**Region(s)**: region-a

-**Availability Zone(s)**: az-1, az-2, az-3

-**Future Expansion**: region-b
+*Each HP Cloud account wishing to use LBaaS must have the account activated for LBaaS usage.
+Once the account is activated, the HP Cloud LBaaS service will show up in the service catelog returned during user login.
+In addition, LBaaS endpoints to be used will also be presented.
+Availability zone information may vary based on region.*

-### 3.3 Service Catalog
+### 3.1 Service Catalog
-*Describe if the service API is exposed via the service catalog.
-Reference the fragment of the service catalog showing the structure.*
+*Once logged in the service catalog should list the availability of the LBaaS service, roles available and endpoints for the region you have logged into.*

-The service is exposed in the service catalog, as shown in the following fragment:
+The following is an example of LBaaS information within the service catalog:

+ "user": {
+    "id": "59267322167978",
+    "name": "lbaas_tools",
+    "roles": [
       {
-	   service catalog fragment here
+        "id": "83241756956007",
+        "serviceId": "220",
+        "name": "lbaas-user",
+        "tenantId": "22994259061625"
+      },
+      {
+        "id": "00000000004024",
+        "serviceId": "140",
+        "name": "user",
+        "tenantId": "22994259061625"
+      },
+      {
+        "id": "00000000004013",
+        "serviceId": "130",
+        "name": "block-admin",
+        "tenantId": "22994259061625"
       }
+    ]
+  },
+  "serviceCatalog": [
+    {
+      "name": "Identity",
+      "type": "identity",
+      "endpoints": [{
+        "publicURL": "https:\/\/ntt.region-b.geo-1.identity.hpcloudsvc.com:35357\/v2.0\/",
+        "region": "region-b.geo-1",
+        "versionId": "2.0",
+        "versionInfo": "https:\/\/ntt.region-b.geo-1.identity-internal.hpcloudsvc.com:35357\/v2.0\/"
+      }]
+    },
+    {
+      "name": "Load Balancer",
+      "type": "hpext:lbaas",
+      "endpoints": [{
+        "tenantId": "22994259061625",
+        "publicURL": "https:\/\/ntt.region-b.geo-1.lbaas.hpcloudsvc.com\/v1.1",
+        "publicURL2": "",
+        "region": "region-b.geo-1",
+        "versionId": "1.1",
+        "versionInfo": "https:\/\/ntt.region-b.geo-1.lbaas.hpcloudsvc.com\/v1.1",
+        "versionList": "https:\/\/ntt.region-b.geo-1.lbaas.hpcloudsvc.comntt.region-b.geo-1.lbaas.hpcloudsvc.com"
+      }]
+    }
+]

-## 4. REST API Specifications
+## 4. REST API Specifications (STOP)
 *Describe the API specifications, namely the API operations, and its details, documenting the naming conventions, request and response formats, media type support, status codes, error conditions, rate limits, quota limits, and specific business rules.*

 ### 4.1 Service API Operations